lizicuenca/learnnode-chatroom/README.md

 # learnnode-chatroom
-A small project for chat room as POC for learning node.
+A small project,chat room,  server as POC for learning node.